antleaf/doapr/webroot/content/repositories/bodoarxiv.md

   and/or behind a paywall.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF, Word doc
-accepted_content_language: European languages, Arabic, Greek and Hebrew.
+accepted_content_languages: European languages, Arabic, Greek and Hebrew.
 Papers in additional languages will be held in the moderation queue until we can get them read.
 accepted_content_level: Research and scholary content